-COMPETENCES AND TASKS OF THE STATE ARCHIVE OF THE REPUBLIC OF NORTHERN MACEDONIA
+COMPETENCES AND TASKS OF THE STATE ARCHIVES OF THE REPUBLIC OF NORTH MACEDONIA

-One of the important obligations of the State Archive of the Republic of Northern Macedonia is regular monitoring of the condition of the archive material by the holders or creators.
-These tasks are realized by the Archive through the Sector for inspection and protection of the archive material at the holders and arrangement and processing of the archive material in which they work: the department for protection of the archive material at the holders and arrangement and processing of the archive material and the department for inspection with authorized inspectors.
+One of the key obligations of the State Archives of the Republic of North Macedonia is regular monitoring of the condition of the archive material at the holders or creators.
+These tasks are realized by the Archives through the Sector for Inspection and Preservation of Archive Material at the Holders and Arranging and Processing the Archive Materials, consisting of the Department for protection of archive material at the holders and arrangement and processing of the archive material, and the Department for inspection with authorized inspectors.

 The Department for protection of the archive material with the holders keeps records and continuous monitoring of the creators and holders of the archive material.
 Holders are classified into two categories - priority and non-priority and a file is created for each holder separately.